-Day 1: (Sunday) Reg (aka Dr. David Suzuki look alike) did an awesome job (as usual) of keeping everyone interested and focused by intermixing personal stories and jokes.
-He gave everyone popsicle sticks with a yellow paper circle stapled on and said it is to remind everyone to ‘Do what makes you smile”.
+Day 1: (Sunday) Reg (aka Dr. David Suzuki look-alike) did an awesome job (as usual) of keeping everyone interested and focused by intermixing personal stories and jokes.
+He gave each person a popsicle stick with a yellow paper circle stapled on and said it is to remind everyone to ‘Do what makes you smile”.
 His talk and demo were on the different arrangement principles and types.
 While he explained the different types of arrangements, Eileen Grant, Marilyn McArthur, and Evangeline Pastor were making arrangements to support his talking points.

 A total of about 15 arrangements were made and displayed so that everyone could vote on their favorite.
 They were all spectacular!
-Everyone had the option to take theirs home, and those that were left were actioned off in a silent auction.
+Everyone had the option to take theirs home, and those that were left were auctioned off in a silent auction.
 I think most went for around $20 and someone commented that this would be a $80-$100 price at a florist.
-A donation box collected about $200 and the silent auction was about $90 more.
+A donation box collected about $200 and the silent auction brought $90 more.

 Day 2: (Monday) Ken is a senior judge for both dahlias and glads.
 He is our ADS representative and is on several committees with the ADS (American Dahlia Society).
 He is also the Vice-President of the NAGC (North American Glad Council) and is a regular contributor to their quarterly publication “Glad World”.
-And he is the president of the Alberta Horticultural Society.
-In the morning he explained how dahlias are judged differently in the Trial Garden, on the seedling Bench and at a show.
+He is also the president of the Alberta Horticultural Society.
+In the morning he explained how dahlias are judged differently in the Trial Garden than on the Seedling Bench or the Flower Show.
 He went through the points of form, color, substance, foliage, stem and bloom position and why each is important in judging.
 He had many examples of cut flowers to demonstrate his points.
 Everyone was engaged and took advantage of his extensive knowledge.

 Lunch was leftovers from the night before which was beef, buns and desserts.